-4 Discussion
+6 Discussion

-The survey results provide some insights into farmers perceptions on ecosystem services and disservices of different farming systems and how they contribute to climate-smart agriculture.
+The survey results provide some insights into farmers perceptions and ratings of ecosystem services and disservices of different farming systems and how they contribute to climate-smart agriculture.
 Even though the number of responses was not very high, participants represent a good range of European countries and different farming systems with a diverse range of farm sizes, ownership and management.
 These responses cannot be representative, but they provide nevertheless valuable information about farmers' perspective on how management practices, farming system, design and crop choices impact on ecosystem services and disservices on their own farms.
+The small number of MF farmer responses means it is not possible to draw conclusions or comparisons with AF or non-MF farms.
+This low number is seen across the AGROMIX project and wider, in that there is no clear definition or understanding of MF, with a resulting lack of policy, financing and practical farming of this system.